-Ten lecutures on basic science of laser phototherapy / Tiina Karu: Prima Books AB, 2007
+Ten lecutures on basic science of laser phototherapy/Tiina Karu: Prima Books AB, 2007 such, it will play a role in evaluation/grading of the student.

-Lasers in Surgery and Medicine, Lasers in Medical Science, Photomedicine and Laser Surgery, Journal of Biophotonics, Journal of Periodontology, Journal of Clinical Periodontology, Journal of Periodontology, Periodo
+Lasers in Surgery and Medicine, Lasers in Medical Science, Photomedicine and Laser Surgery, Journal of Biophotonics, Journal of Periodontology, Journal of Clinical Periodontology, Journal of Periodontology, Periodontolo

 Make sure to attend the course as much as possible.
 Attendance is important for successful participation and performance in the course.
-As such, it will play a role in evaluation/grading of the student.
+As